-- Inpatient hospital admissions including admissions for medical, surgical, neonatal intensive care nursery, mental health and chemical dependency services; - Partial Hospital Program (PHP)/Day Treatment for mental health and chemical dependency services; - · Outpatient Surgeries; - · Morbid Obesity Surgeries; - Covered dental procedures; - Home Health, Hospice and Home IV therapy services; - Select Durable Medical Equipment; - One-to-one water therapy; - Skilled nursing and sub-acute care; - · Transplant Services; and - Referrals to Non-Participating Providers which are recommended by Participating Providers.
+- Inpatient hospital admissions including admissions for medical, surgical, neonatal intensive care nursery, mental health and chemical dependency services;

+- · Select outpatient Surgeries;

+- Bariatric (morbid obesity) surgeries;

+- Covered dental or orthodontic services:

+- Home Health, Hospice and Home IV therapy services;

+- Select Durable Medical Equipment;

+- Skilled nursing and sub-acute care;

+- Prosthetic limbs:

+- · Genetic testing;

+- · Select orthotics and prosthetics;

+- Specialty drugs (see Section 5(f) for more information);

+- Insulin infusion devices;

+- Insulin pumps;

+- Continuous glucose monitoring systems (CGM);

+- Cochlear implants and bone-anchored (hearing aid) implants;

+- · Transplant Services; and

+- Referrals to Non-Participating Providers which are recommended by Participating Providers.
 Prior Approval is required for the purposes of receiving In-Network coverage for referrals to Non-Participating Providers which are recommended by Participating Providers.
-If Prior Approval is not obtained for referrals to NonParticipating Providers, the services will be covered at the Out-of-Network coverage level.
+If Prior Approval is not obtained for referrals to Non-Participating Providers, the services will be covered at the Out-of-Network coverage level.
 Prior Approval does not apply to services that are provided by Non-Participating Providers as a result of a lack of appropriate access to Participating Providers.

-How to request precertification for an admission or get prior authorization for Other services

-First, your physician, your hospital, you, or your representative, must call us at 1-800-805-7938 before admission or services requiring prior authorization are rendered.
+How to request precertification for an admission or get prior authorization for Other services First, your physician, your hospital, you, or your representative, must call us at 1-800-805-7938 before admission or services requiring prior authorization are rendered.